Round Valley Settler Massacres of 1856–1859: Military response

 In October 1857, Superintendent Henley requested a federal detachment of troops, but Secretary of War Jefferson Davis refused to provide them and said it was not the military's responsibility.
-Henley, who himself ranched in the valley and was culpable in some of the massacres, may have made the request merely as a cover—in fact, in making the request in order to "preserve peace", he still wrote that the extermination of the Indians was the expected end result.
-In January 1859, seventeen soldiers were finally deployed to Round Valley by the Sixth Infantry, where they witnessed serious abuses and killings.
-However, they received no support from the authorities, and were ordered by Army command to avoid confronting or incarcerating the White settlers.
-Major Edward Johnson reported to command that he had tried to stop the killings but with little effect.
-By January 1860 they had been reassigned elsewhere.
+Henley, who himself ranched in the valley and was culpable in some of the massacres, may have made the request merely as a cover—in fact, in making the request in order to "preserve peace", he still wrote that the extermination of the Indians was the expected result.
+In January 1859, 17 soldiers were finally deployed to Round Valley by the 6th Infantry Regiment under command of Major Edward Johnson, where they witnessed serious abuses and killings.
+However, they received no support from the authorities, and were ordered by Army command to avoid confronting or incarcerating the white settlers.
+Major Johnson reported to command that he had tried to stop the killings but with little effect.
+By January 1860, they had been reassigned elsewhere.

-On 1 May 1859, Major Johnson explicitly stated in a report to the governor of California that "The Yukas have not been, for the last two years, nor are they now, at open war with the whites; But the whites have waged a relentless war of extermination against the Yukas," and declared to the governor that the Indians, not the White settlers, needed protection.
-Governor Weller asked Pacific Department commander General W. S. Clark to deploy additional soldiers, but the general refused.
+On 1 May 1859, Major Johnson explicitly stated in a report to the governor of California that "The Yukas have not been, for the last two years, nor are they now, at open war with the whites; But the whites have waged a relentless war of extermination against the Yukas," and declared to the governor that the Indians, not the white settlers, needed protection.
+Governor John B. Weller asked Pacific Department commander General W. S. Clark to deploy additional soldiers, but the general refused.
 In his place, a state militia captain F. F. Flint was deputized to investigate, but Flint advocated for killing the Yuki rather than protecting them.
 Major Johnson stated with resignation in August 1859: "I believe it to be the settled determination of many of the inhabitants to exterminate the Indians."